 How Large Can Bias Be in Supply Chain Planning?

 Some research studies point out the issue with forecast bias in supply chain planning.
-According to research by Shuster, Unahobhokha, and Allen, forecast bias averaged roughly thirty-five percent in the consumer goods industry.
-They point to research by Kakouros, Kuettner, and Cargille (2002) in their case study of the impact of forecast bias on a product line produced by HP.
+According to Shuster, Unahobhokha, and Allen, forecast bias averaged roughly thirty-five percent in the consumer goods industry.
+They point to research by Kakouros, Kuettner, and Cargille (2002) in their case study of forecast bias’s impact on a product line produced by HP.
 They state: